Credit card companies dodge rules by offering professional cards

 Extending CARD Act protections to small business

-New credit card rules don’t apply to professional cards because small businesses get shafted by Congress when it passes laws to protect consumers, according to Bob Sullivan at MSNBC.
+New credit card rules don’t get started to professional cards because small businesses get shafted by Congress when it passes laws to protect consumers, according to Bob Sullivan at MSNBC.
 Sullivan writes that small retailers, for example, suffer the most from credit card fraud.
 Most consumers who enjoy strong liability protection from credit card fraud aren’t aware that businesses accepting credit cards are often left holding the bag when criminals use stolen cards.
 Now that a different set of rules for professional cards is being exploited by credit card companies to bait consumers, Sullivan suggests that extending the same protections in the CARD Act to businesses would benefit everyone.